 Later in life, it’s quite common to get an occasional flare-up – a big, deep-seated zit (or two) – that appears about once a month, just before your period.
 It’s a fact: premenstrual shifts in oestrogen and progesterone levels can prompt sebaceous glands to pump out more oil.
 Cortisol – secreted by the adrenal gland in response to stress – also stimulates sebum production, which is why it’s no illusion that the worst spots seem to erupt after a sleepless night or before a Big Date.
 Try to de-stress, in whatever (holistic) way you can.
 (And be aware that Acupuncture can effectively help to rebalance hormones, potentially eliminating that monthly break-out.)

-Topically-applied products can also be blessedly effective – especially on the odd flare-up; Derma E Very Clear Acne Spot Treatment targets the problem zone with a combination of known blemish-busting ingredients including tea tree, willow bark, lavender and rosewood, and can be applied as often as you like.
+Topically-applied products can also be blessedly effective – especially on the odd flare-up; Derma E Sulfur Spot Treatment targets the problem zone with a combination of known blemish-busting ingredients including tea tree, willow bark, lavender and rosewood, and can be applied as often as you like.
 And as for dealing with the red marks – which are often the legacy of a breakout (and can actually be even more distressing)?
-Well, that’s one of the key reasons HealGel Intensive and iS Clinical Sheald were invented, and very effective they are, too.
+Well, that’s one of the key reasons iS Clinical Sheald was invented, and very effective they are, too.

 And do bear these points in mind…